 2. Select the Show coverage in areas option.
 This will trigger boxed numbers to appear for each area for each day showing how many shifts are scheduled in each area.

 Set up required staff amounts

-From here, you can click on any of the numbers (circled in red in the example above) to activate the Staff Coverage screen, where you can enter your shift count requirements for each area.
+Click on any of the numbers (circled in red in the example above) to activate the Staff Coverage popup, where you can enter your shift count requirements for each area, then click Done.

 How this is reflected in the Schedule

-Once you click Done, this will automatically populate into the Schedule.
-The required numbers of shifts to be filled is shown in the coverage panel for each day in each area.
+On the Schedule, with an Area view (Week, 2-Week or Month) displayed, the required number of shifts to be filled is shown in the coverage panel for each day in each area.

-At a glance, in the weekly Area view, managers can easily check that all areas have the required number of shifts filled by ensuring that none of the coverage panels are colored red.
+Tip: managers can quickly check that all areas have the required number of shifts filled using the staff coverage panel.
+Here's how: